if-web-dev/booking-site-php-pdo-project/README.md

 * We show how we can load a specific js file by page.
 This js file manages the action of a button to book.

 * Differents css files loaded specifically by page.

+* hotel page form and contact page formgit by AJAX traitment.